ECT & Mullen Testing

 "Partners" means we both benefit.

-Small- to medium-sized boxes you're going to stack on pallets are best tested using the ECT, and large- to jumbo-sized boxes loaded directly onto trucks for quick B2B shipping are best tested using the Mullen Test.
+Small to medium-sized boxes that will be stacked on pallets are best tested using the ECT, and large to jumbo-sized boxes loaded directly onto trucks for quick B2B shipping are best tested using the Mullen Test.

 ECT vs Mullen Test Example Graphic